open-cloud/open-cloud.github.io.old/0_overview.md

 XOS goes beyond Slices to define a model for the service running within a Slice:

-* **Service:** A registered network service that other Services can access via extensions to the XOS data model and API.
+* **Service:** A registered service that other Services can access via extensions to the XOS data model and API.
 Each Service is

   - Bound to a set of Slices that collectively implement the Service.

-  - Bound to a set of Controller that repesents the service's control interface.
+  - Bound to a set of Controllers that repesents the service's control interface.

+  - Bound to a set of other Services upon which it depends.
+The binding is represented by a **Tenant** object, which also includes the means by which the two services connect.
+Current options include Public and Shared-Private.

-Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects, which automatically registers them with XOS.
-Doing so may also involve defining one or more Service-specific objects that extend the core data model, and provide other users with a means to create an "instance" of the Service for their use (e.g., create a "Volume" for storage service).
-Extending XOS with these new Service-specific objects is not currently a first-class operation in XOS, but rather, involves directly augmenting the data model, as described in the [Adding Services to XOS](../2_developer/#adding-services) section of the Developer Guide.
+Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects and define dependencies among a set of services.

-The power of building a system from modular components is realized when the system provides a means (framework) for composing those components.
-XOS provides explicit support for composing services, or to be more specific, for service providers to declare that ``Service A is a tenant of Service B.'' We represent this relationship in the XOS Data Model as:

-* **Tenant:** A binding of a Tenant (either an User or a Service) to a Provider Service, parameterized as a combination of:

-  - **Connect:** Means by which the two services connect and exchange packets with each other.
-Options include: Public, Shared-Private, and Interconnect-Private.

-  - **Attributes:** Tenancy related state required by provider service on behalf of a given tenant service.
+Note that adding a new service to XOS involves creating a Service object in the data model, and binding that object to the associated collection of Slice, Controller, and Service objects, but it also involves extending the underlying XOS code base.
+These additional steps are described in the
+[Adding Services to XOS](../2_developer/#adding-services) section of the Developer Guide.